ACF

 • Fertilizers

 The draft law mainly applies to industrial chemical substances above 1 TPA.
-According to the Article 3 of the draft law, the following chemical substances are out of scope.
+According to the Article 3 of the law, the following chemical substances are out of scope.

 • Radioactive substances